 If too little outdoor air enters your home, pollutants can accumulate to levels that can pose health and comfort problems.
 Opening your windows and doors while painting or working on other hobbies that require heavy chemicals can help prevent pollutants from accumulating inside your home.

 How to Improve Indoor Air Quality

-One of the best ways to improve your indoor air quality is to eliminate the individual sources of the problem or to reduce their emissions as much as possible.
-Some sources, like those that contain asbestos, can be sealed or enclosed.
-Other sources, like gas stoves, can be adjusted to decrease the amount of emissions.
-In many cases, source control is also a more cost-efficient approach to protecting indoor air quality than increasing ventilation because increasing ventilation can increase energy costs.
+Some of the best ways to improve your indoor air quality (IAQ) are to eliminate the individual sources of the problem (or to significantly reduce their emissions).
+There are some sources, including asbestos, that can be contained by sealing them.
+Source such as gas-powered appliances can often be adjusted to decrease the amount of dangerous emissions.
+Source control is a more cost-efficient way (in most cases) of protecting IAQ as opposed to increasing ventilation – which can increase energy costs.

 If you absolutely need to, you can increase the ventilation in your home.
 Be prepared, however, for your energy costs to increase.
 Opening windows and doors, operating window or attic fans, when the weather permits, or running a window air conditioner with the vent control open increases the outdoor ventilation rate.
 If you continue to notice poor indoor air quality, consulting a professional may be the most viable option.